getsentry/sentry-docs/src/collections/_documentation/guides/migration/index.md

 To kick-off the migration process, contact us using the form available in - [Switch to Hosted Sentry](https://sentry.io/from/self-hosted/).
 Once we get your request, one of our support reps will reach out through a support ticket to get the following details:

 - Your **Organization slug**.
 - **Selected plan**.
 If you're unsure, let us know.
 We'll be happy to help you make the right decision.
-Also, if you think you'll need an Enterprise plan we can connect you with the right person to discuss that plan.
+Also, if you think you'll need an Enterprise plan, we can connect you with the right person to discuss details.
 - The **sentry_export.json** file.

 Alternatively, you can also shoot us an email at <support@sentry.io> with the subject: `Self-Hosted Migration Application`.